lulutan0122/lutan.github.io/_pages/researches.md

 ---

 ## Overall
-My research aims to improve how ?.
 My Ph.D. work at the University of Montana (Atmospheric Chemistry Observations and Modeling Group) focused on improving PTR-MS for VOC quantification and emissions of prescribed burns.
 **quantitative characterization of volatile organic compounds (VOCs) in the atmosphere**, with an emphasis on improving measurement accuracy, source attribution, and interpretation of VOC observations in urban environments and wildfire-influenced regions.

 **Representative research questions:**